-Instructors: Andreas Busch, Eric Mackay (Heriot-Watt University)
+Instructors: Andreas Busch, Eric Mackay (Heriot-Watt University, UK)

-Language: English

-Level: Advanced

-Online: 4 live sessions of 3-4 hours

-formats: Classroom: 2 days

 In this course the instructors will explain coupled phenomena in terms of i) reservoir conformance and ii) storage integrity by discussing the principles of coupled processes affected mainly by changes in pressure (effective stress), temperature and geochemistry in subsurface storage and sealing formations.
 These changes will affect flow and transport as well as geomechanical stability and impact the long-term predictability of conformance and containment.